FFXIV Scholar Guide - Protect Your Allies With Enduring Barriers!

 Summon Eos/Summon Selene – summons one of the faeries that have some healing spells of their own.
 Eos and Selene automatically use their 150 potency heal called Embrace.
-Unlike Summoner's pets, conjuring faeries has a 2.5 seconds casting time.
+Unlike Summoner's pets, conjuring faeries have 2.5 seconds casting time.

 Resurrection – revives selected party member.
-It has a 8 seconds casting time, so you should only use it with Swiftcast.
+It has 8 seconds of casting time, so you should only use it with Swiftcast.

 Aetherflow – restores 10% of your max MP and provides three stacks of Aetherflow.
 This ability can only be executed in combat, and it has a 1-minute cooldown.